The real-time data enables better utilisation of lift maintenance resources and earlier detection of malfunctions

-The monitoring device is powered by an integrated system with sensors, microprocessor, cloud-based data dashboard and LoRaWAN connectivity.
-The device can track the operational status of the Unintended Car Movement Protection (UCMP) device.
+The monitoring device is powered by an integrated system with sensors, microprocessor, cloud-based data dashboard and LoRaWAN connectivity.It can track the operational status of the Unintended Car Movement Protection (UCMP) device.

 UCMP is a safety device that activates emergency braking systems in order to prevent unintended lift car movements that can cause fatal injuries.

-Embracing new technologies
+Embrace new technologies

-“Arrow has given us guidance on adopting innovative IoT technologies including wireless connectivity, sensors, system integration, and cloud-based data management.
-Their support has assisted us to overcome hardware design challenges, accelerate our solution development cycle and reduce our R&D cost,” Lau said.
+Arrow has given them guidance on adopting innovative IoT technologies including wireless connectivity, sensors, system integration, and cloud-based data management.
+Their support has assisted them to overcome hardware design challenges, accelerate their solution development cycle and reduce R&D cost.

 Simon Yu, President – Asia-Pacific, Arrow remarked that they are keen to assist large enterprises and tech start-ups or any innovators and creators to embrace and deploy IoT and smart technologies for improving homes, communities, and lives.